influxdata/flux/stdlib/experimental/geo/README.md

 ### Function `ST_LineString`

-_This is a proprietary function._

-Returns string representing path.
+Constructs a linestring from a series of points.
 Input data should be grouped in such way that they represent a meaningful path before calling this function.
-Output is a reduced table with `st_linestring` column holding the result.
+Output is a table with `st_linestring` column holding the result.

 Example:
 ```js